1. Introduction

 used to solve a linear least squares problem of minwith a nonnegativity constraint on x, where

-is the matrix of deconvolved spectral contributions from each fluorophore at a given pixel.
+x is the matrix of deconvolved spectral contributions from each fluorophore at a given pixel.
 The matrix A

 contains the reference fluorophore spectra corresponding to each of the fluorophores (Figure 4), and the